-Clearly, nominal abstraction of degree 0 is the same as equality between terms based on $\lambda$ -conversion, and we will use = to denote this relation in that case.
-In the more general case, the term on the left of the operator serves as a pattern for isolating occurrences of nominals.
-For example, if p is a binary constructor
+Clearly, nominal abstraction of degree 0 is the same as equality between terms based on λ -conversion, and we will use = to denote this relation in that case.
+In the more general case, the term on the left of the operator serves as a pattern for isolating occurrences of nominal.
+For example, if p is a binary constructor and c_1 and c_2 are nominals, then the nominal abstractions of the first row below hold while those in the second row do not.